tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

 #### se.natusoft.doc.markdown.generator.PDFGenerator

-This generator produces a PDF document from the parsed markdown input.
+This generator produces a PDF document.

 #### se.natusoft.doc.markdown.generator.HTMLGenerator

-This generator produces an HTML document from the parsed markdown input.
+This generator produces an HTML document.

+#### se.natusoft.doc.markdown.generator.MarkdownGenerator

+This generator produces a Markdown document.
+So why would we want to generate markdown ?
+Well, it became needed after I added the JavadocParser.
+Now I can have both markdown and java files as input and the PDF and HTML files contained the whole result including the javadoc information.
+The original markdown document however does not have the javadoc parts, and this markdown document is read as is on github and will then not be complete.
+Therefore I added this generator and moved my real source document into docs/src and also generate a markdown version into docs that will be as complete as the pdf and html version.